-He's not staring at you.
-He's staring right through you.note This famous painting by Tom Lea, originally titled the 2,000 Yard Stare, is set at the Battle of Peleliu, one of the bloodiest campaigns of the Pacific War.
+The lights are on, but there's nobody home.
+He's not staring right at you...he's staring right through you. note This famous painting by Tom Lea, originally titled the 2,000 Yard Stare, is set at the Battle of Peleliu, one of the bloodiest campaigns of the Pacific War.

 This is the part where Cameron's soul snaps like a Twix bar.

 A character who has just gone through some sort of trauma, learned something they probably didn't need to know, or seen something they really shouldn't have had to, will often have an unfocused, vacant stare into a vast abyss of nothingness, slipping into a shock and weariness from which it is very hard to escape.

 Note that this trope describes the stare/facial expression itself, and not what causes it or anything related.

 The term "thousand-yard-stare" is believed to have originated in World War I, and was coined for the faces of battle-weary soldiers.
 Named for the perception that such stares really do seem to be able to see very far ahead.
 Eyes cross a little when focusing on something reasonably close, but eyes not looking at anything will behave like eyes looking at something very far away.
 Dull Eyes of Unhappiness can look similar to this, but they're chronic while this trope tends to be transitory.

 See also Heroic BSOD, for what usually goes hand-in-hand with this.
 Not related to the "Thousand Yard Stare of Impending Flashbacks", an affliction near universally shared by the characters of LOST.